The aphrodisiac history of mustard

 Mustard has a prominent history as an aphrodisiac in European culture.
 From the ancient Greeks to modern French, this spicy condiment keeps things spicy.
 In fact, in the Middle Ages, monks were not permitted to ingest the yellow spice.
 It was believed to lead the men of God down the path to temptation.

 However on the other side of the world in China, mustard seed was also embraced for medicinal purposes.
-But in the East, mustard was considered aphrodisiac for its heat in the mouth and ability, when ingested in large enough doses, to warm the body as well.
+But in the East, this intense spice was considered aphrodisiac for its heat in the mouth and ability, when ingested in large enough doses, to warm the body as well.

 And as it turns out, the Chinese were really on the right track.
-Mustard’s intense, spicy flavor can cause a rise in adrenalin.
+Mustard’s intense, spicy flavor can, according to The Stress-Eating Cure, cause a rise in adrenalin.
 According to the research of Dr. Max Lake, the spice causes “maximal stimulation of the pain fraction of taste.”
 And it is this balance of pain and pleasure that brings eaters to gastronomic climax.

 FREE APHRODISIAC NEWSLETTER